tseymourmusic/4iAI-Monograph/monographs/NEURO_SOMATIC_MONOGRAPH.md

 The big reveal of neuro-somatic engineering is that **we do not cure the asymmetrical mind by forcing it to be simple; we stabilize it by building a perfectly symmetrical physical and cybernetic environment to support its high-voltage output.**

-By recognising that physical fitness is an indispensable pillar of systemic balance and standardising **Mechanical CNS Overrides** and **Medical Nutrition Therapy** as core components of the **4iAI™ Stage IV (Integration)** protocol, the architecture achieves complete closed-loop stability.
+By recognising that physical fitness is an indispensable pillar of systemic balance and standardising **Mechanical CNS Overrides** and **Medical Nutrition Therapy** as core components of the **4iAI™ Stage IV (Innovation)** protocol, the architecture achieves complete closed-loop stability.
 High-capacity thinkers can now engage unconstrained, high-voltage creative and strategic processing with the absolute certainty that their physical hardware is fully optimised, perfectly balanced, and fortified to sustain it.